lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 <cit>
 ```

-This is another, equivalent way of doing the same:
+The following is another, equivalent way, of doing the same thing:

 ```xml
 <cit>